 If we assume that the British were the first to make a lighthouse here, this by far is not the oldest lighthouse in India.

 Fort Aguada Lighthouse in Goa, for example, was built in 1612 and operated until 1979.
-It is known that in the 3rd – 4th century existed a lighthouse in Poompuhar, south from Mahabalipuram.
+It is known that in the 3rd – 4th century existed a lighthouse in Poompuhar, south of Mahabalipuram.
 Most likely lighthouses were built also much earlier, in the times of emperor Ashoka (3rd century BC) or even during the times of Indus Valley Civilization.
 A watchtower in Kuntasi (Gujarat) could be the world’s oldest lighthouse which was operated some 4,000 years ago!